Rail development financial assistance

 Administered by the Federal Railroad Administration, the RRIF program assists railroads with refinancing, line acquisition, track rehabilitation, or development of new intermodal facilities.

 The Transportation Enhancement program provides funding assistance for transportation related enhancements that fall within three categories: trails and bikeways; historic and archaeological; or scenic and environmental.
-The Transportation Enhancement Program is administered by the Iowa DOT's Office of System Planning.
+The Transportation Enhancement Program is administered by the Iowa DOT's System Planning Bureau.
 Restorations of several historic Iowa rail depots have been assisted through this program.